Young Chimodzi

 Young Chimodzi (born 1 August 1961) is a Malawian football manager and former player.

+Career

 A defender, he made 159 appearances for the Malawi national team and won a bronze medal with Malawi at the 1987 All-Africa Games in Nairobi.
 At club level he played for Silver Strikers FC, captaining the team until 1999.

 He later managed the Malawi national team between 1999 and 2000, and later again between January 2014 and June 2015.